- How to wind power your home

 Advantages Of Wind Turbines

 - The energy source is free, renewable, and inexhaustible.

 - It isn’t necessary to purchase fuel for them.

 - They release no pollutants into the atmosphere, nor do they cause global warming.

 - They can be cost-effective in the long run (depending on their location, and how they are used).

 - The cost of electricity from a wind turbine remains fairly consistent over its lifetime because there are no expenses apart from maintenance and insurance associated with the turbine, so it is not susceptible to cost fluctuations, unlike fossil-fueled generators.

 - Farmers can benefit from land lease payments for turbine installations on their land.

-- Use of wind turbines as an alternative to fossil fuels means that less fossil fuels will be used to generate electricity, causing fossil fuels to last longer and helping to mitigate increases in demand which normally result in an increase in their cost.
+- Use of these turbines as an alternative to fossil fuels means that less fossil fuels will be used to generate electricity, causing fossil fuels to last longer and helping to mitigate increases in demand which normally result in an increase in their cost.

 - Low water requirement of 0.001 gallons (0.004 litres) per kWh of electricity generated.

 - Safety: The turbines are not powered by explosive or flammable fuels.

 - They do not require continuous mining after construction for solid fuel to power them as nuclear and coal power plants do.
 Mined land is often destroyed and not usable after it is depleted.